 My first research project investigated earthquakes and modern urbanization in Italy.
 The resulting book, titled Fault Lines: Earthquakes and Urbanism in Modern Italy, has been published by Berghahn Books, Oxford and New York (2015).
 Fault Lines has been awarded the 2015 Book Prize of the American Society for Italian Studies, in the category 20th and 21st centuries, and the 2016 Anci-Storia Book Prize, jointly awarded by the SISSCO (Società Italiana per lo Studio della Storia Contemporanea) and the ANCI (Associazione Nazionale dei Comuni Italiani).
-The book has also been shortlisted for the 2016 SISSCO Opera Prima (first work) award and for the 2017 Turku Book Prize of the European Society for Environmental History.
+The book has also been shortlisted for the 2016 SISSCO Opera Prima award and for the 2017 Turku Book Prize of the European Society for Environmental History.
 You can read reviews of Fault Lines in the academic journals Environmental History, Global Environment, and Journal of Modern Italian Studies, and on the scholarly blogs Entitle, Lavoro Culturale, and Edge Effects, where it was listed in the Reading List for Earth Day 2017.
 Based on this work, I appeared in the documentary “Belice, il sisma dei poveri cristi” aired in 2018 by RAI Storia, the history channel of the Italian public TV.

 In Fault Lines, I investigate if and how geological fault lines can translate into historical ones, by looking at the 1908 earthquake in Messina and the 1968 earthquake in the Belice Valley, Sicily.
 The book follows the history of these two places before and after their destruction, exploring plans and developments that preceded—and sometimes prepared the way for—the disasters, and the urbanism that emerged from their ruins.
 It tells about fault lines between “rural” and “urban,” between “backwardness” and “development,” between “before” and “after.”
 Through these fractured stories, earthquakes emerge as a significant influence on urban development, proving that natural hazards deserve a larger place in the history of modern urbanism.

 Here is a short excerpt from the introduction to Fault Lines: